 - 2.1 Gallagher Estates supports the formulation of the Neighbourhood Plan for Alvechurch and recognises that the Plan represents an opportunity for the local community to create a policy framework for delivering a sustainable future for the benefit of all who live, work and visit the village. - 2.2 The emerging Neighbourhood Plan rightly identifies the need for the Plan to comply with European and National legislation and be in general conformity with existing strategic planning policy.
-However, it is noted that the planning policy framework at the national has recently been updated with the publication of the revised National Planning Policy Framework on 24th July 2018.
-It is contended that there remains the opportunity for the APNP to be updated and brought into line with this latest national guidance.
-This is explored in more detail below under the relevant topic headings. - 2.3 Whilst it is recognised that the policies in the previous Framework will apply for the purpose of examining this neighbourhood plan (the APNP having been submitted before 24th January 2018, as per the guidance in Annex 1: Implementation, paragraph 214 of the new Framework), there is still a requirement for NP policies to be consistent with the new Framework.
+However, it is noted that the planning policy framework at the national level has recently been updated with the publication of the revised National Planning Policy Framework on 24th July 2018. - 2.3 Whilst it is recognised that the policies in the previous Framework will apply for the purpose of examining this neighbourhood plan (the APNP having been submitted before 24th January 2018, as per the guidance in Annex 1: Implementation, paragraph 214 of the new Framework), there is still a requirement for NP policies to be consistent with the new Framework.
 In addition, regard should be had to paragraph 212 of the new Framework, which advises that plans may need to be revised to reflect policy changes made by the replacement Framework, to be progressed as quickly as possible, either by a partial revision or by preparing a new plan.
 This is explored in more detail below under the relevant topic headings. - 2.4 Furthermore, as set out above, the BDP will be subject to review in the near future, dependent upon updated evidence including the GBSLEP Strategic Housing Needs Study and the monitoring of housing delivery against BDC's projected housing trajectory, which is also explored in more detail below.